ayumi-aiko/Re-Malwack-Daemon/README.md

 ```

 ## Yuki
-- This daemon should only **RUN** in init or any prefered mode but not termux because termux is not suitable forever.
+- This daemon should only **RUN** in init or any prefered mode but not termux because termux is not suitable.
 - This daemon doesn't have any arguments handler because this app is only going to run in background to monitor apps.